Indatus/gopher/README.md

 A batch has two required elements: `to` and `script`. `to` is an array of phone numbers to call and `script` is the local path to the call script to use for the batch.

-`call:single` uses the default from phone number you provided in `congig.php`.
+`call:multi` uses the default from phone number you provided in `congig.php`.
 You can override the default from number by including a `from` element with the batch:

 ```
 'batches' => [